galihrhgnwn/PyCelloTG/README.md

 ## 🛑 When the AI Doesn't Respond

-If the bot stops responding to AI chat inputs, it's likely due to a **rate limit from the provider Pollinations via g4f (free model provider)**.
+If the bot stops responding to AI chat inputs, it's likely due to a **rate limit from the provider via g4f**.

 ✅ To fix this: